 Follow clues to locate ten elves hidden around the resort.
 Then solve puzzles to reveal the elves' names.
 Complete the hunt and earn a prize!

 An adorable clue book, a nice walk through the resort, and some funny elf scenes made this an enjoyable activity for our whole family.
-Seven-year old Mag was completely engaged throughout the hunt, and was enthused about the prize she received upon completion.
+Seven-year old Mag was completely engaged throughout the hunt, and adored the prize she received upon completion.

-Tip 1: This activity appears to work best for ages 4 through adult.
+Lone Star Christmas Tip 1: This activity is best for ages 4 through adult.

 At 7, Mag was able to do much of the puzzle-solving with minimal to moderate assistance.
-As we observed other families, we noted that kids 4 and up seemed to be enjoying this activity, albeit with more guidance from their parents; kids 2 and under required continuous prodding and prompting from increasingly flustered parents.
-We saw several younger teens completing this together withoutparents, which was probably a fun break for both the teens and their parents.
+As we observed other families, we noted that kids 4 and up seemed to be enjoying this activity, albeit with more guidance from their parents; kids 2 and under required continuous prodding and prompting from parents.
+We saw several younger teens completing this together without parents, which was probably a fun break for both the teens and their parents.

 Yes, most moms probably have one (or tons!) in their purse, but just in case, it's worth mentioning that you'll need one for the scavenger hunt, and it's not included with the clue booklet.